ehighberg/grid-flows/README.md

 ### Post-MVP

+- Legend
+- Animation showing demand changing over time / geographic areas
+- Tooltips
 - Move summaries to slugs
-- Gray out Supply button until Supply data loaded
+- Summary table links to explanations of those statistics
 - Smarter date parsing: only parse in an approximate range of the io array
-- Summary table links to explanations of those statistics
 - Move calculations to web workers for greater responsiveness
 - Allow typed in dates
 - Convert stats functions to d3
 - Mobile version of mouseover / mouseout
-- Scale coloration based on power / population, or to net generation / supply or demand (extra setting)
+- Scale coloration based on power / population, or to net generation / supply or demand (extra settings)

-- Animation showing demand changing over time / geographic areas
+- Infer missing timestamps

 - Demand forecasting model and predictions
 - Model explanation